Into Film Clubs

 Colin Firth gives an award-winning performance as the stammering King George VI in British director Tom Hooper's film about the wartime monarch.

 Age group11+ years

-Moving biopic of the renowned British scientist Stephen Hawking, from his student days in Cambridge to the present.
+Moving biopic of the renowned British scientist Stephen Hawking, from his student days in Cambridge through to becoming a global icon.

 Age group11–16 years

 Introduce secondary film club members to the art of reviewing and develop their critical thinking and literacy skills.

 The Into Film Festival begins on 6 November, and there are still plenty of exciting free screenings and events you can book for.
 Don't miss out - book now!

 The Into Film Festival isn't just about watching films - use our suite of resources and the review writing competition to bring literacy and cinema together.

 Viewing 4 of 4 related items.